fedora-infra/bodhi/docs/server_api/index.rst

 ===========

 Bodhi sends a number of AMQP messages.
 Each message has a formally defined schema.
-Bodhi provides a convenient ``bodhi.messages`` Python package that allows you to interact with messages via handy Python classes.
+Bodhi provides a convenient ``bodhi_messages`` Python package that allows you to interact with messages via handy Python classes.
 If you are unable to use Python 3.6+, Bodhi also publishes its message schemas via `JSON Schema`_.